elmar-hinz/TX.ehfaq/Documentation/Configuration/Index.rst

         plugin.tx_ehfaq_faq.persistence
     Data type
         integer
+    Default
+        Not set at all.
     Description
         The ID of the sys folder, that keeps the FAQ records.
-The folder can also be selected in the plugins form.
-The order of precedence in case both are set is currently undefined.
+    Important
+        If set, it will overrule the settings in the plugin form even if an empty value is provided.
+This strange behaviour may be caused by a possible bug in the current extbase library and may change in future.

 Recurse into sub folders of the storage sys folder
 """"""""""""""""""""""""""""""""""""""""""""""""""